Can dogs eat watermelon?

 - Add coconut water/milk (I used milk with the treats pictured here) and honey to a blender and pureed watermelon.
 Blend well.

 - Pour into ice cube trays and cover with plastic wrap or bag to avoid spillage.
 If you’re using hard plastic ice cube trays, you’re safe from most spillage.
 But if you’re like me and used silicone bone molds, you’ll need something flat to lay them on.
 If you don’t, you’re looking at a sticky mess on your floors and freezer.
 Before you pour, put the silicone mold on something flat that you can move to your freezer, like a cutting tray or a piece of cardboard.
 Instead of lifting and placing just the flexible silicone mold, you can pick up the stable surface area instead.

 - Freeze overnight.

-- To remove from tray, let sit on counter for a few minutes to loosen frozen treat Twist tray to remove treat from mold.
+- To remove from the tray, let sit on the counter for a few minutes to loosen the frozen treat Twist tray to remove the treat from the mold.

 - Chunks of Watermelon (small bowl ~15pieces)

 - Mix all the ingredients in a blender.

 - Pour into an ice cube tray or mold.